Skip to main content

 Resubmit only when every comment has a status applied.
 Leaving a comment unaddressed means the reviewer has to chase it.

-For tone-of-voice and non-regulatory flags, yes.
-Submitter responses contribute, especially when patterns emerge.
-For regulatory flags, the agents are weighted toward the reviewer’s response.
-A submitter dispute alone will not change how Adclear flags similar content.
+For tone-of-voice and non-regulatory comments, yes.
+Uploader responses contribute, especially when patterns emerge.
+For regulatory comments, the agents are weighted toward the reviewer’s response.
+An uploader dispute alone will not change how Adclear comments on similar content.
 The reviewer’s agreement or dismissal carries the regulatory training signal.

 They train the agents in opposite directions.
-Dismiss says “the flag was wrong.”
-Relevant - Not Required says “the flag was sensible, but this context is an exception, please learn the exception.”
-If you dismiss flags that were actually relevant, the agents will eventually stop flagging similar content even when they should, because you have told them the flag itself was incorrect.
+Dismiss says “the comment was wrong.”
+Relevant, Not Required says “the comment was sensible, but this context is an exception, please learn the exception.”
+If you dismiss comments that were actually relevant, the agents will eventually stop commenting on similar content even when they should, because you have told them the comment itself was incorrect.

 @adclear-support ties your message to a specific promotion and a specific comment.
-Use it when the issue is about how Adclear flagged (or did not flag) something on that asset.
+Use it when the issue is about how Adclear commented (or did not comment) on something on that asset.
 The Get Help bot is for everything else: general questions, suspected bugs across the tool, or feature requests.
 Both notify the Adclear team.
 The difference is whether the context is the asset or the tool.

 The bot and @adclear-support are more efficient for us to triage.
 When you raise something through either channel, the context, user information, and the specific promotion or comment are pinned directly to the request, so we can pick it up and act without needing to chase down the background.
 Direct emails strip that context and slow the response down.